MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 ## Intelligent productivity

-Teams Premium provides additional ways to focus on what matters most with the following key AI-powered meetings features:
+Teams Premium provides more ways to focus on what matters most with the following key AI-powered meetings features:

 - **Decorate my background** - Use AI to decorate your background, show off your own personal style. and make meetings more fun and inclusive.
 - **Intelligent meeting recap** - Get a more personalized rundown of your meetings with intelligent meeting recap.
 Save time reviewing with AI-powered features that take you right to the moments you’re looking for.
-- **Live translated captions** -  By default, live captions are displayed in the language that’s spoken during a meeting, webinar, or town hall.
+- **Live translated captions** -  By default, live captions are displayed in the language spoken during a meeting, webinar, or town hall.
 Live translated captions allow you to see captions translated into the language they’re most comfortable with.
 - **Live translated transcription** - Understand each other better during a meeting or event by translating the meeting transcript into the language you’re most comfortable with.

 | Feature/Task  | Can admins turn this feature on/off? | Documentation for admins | Documentation for your end users